-U.S. Senator Tim Kaine will speak at Lynchburg College at 12:30 p.m.
+U.S. Senator Tim Kaine will speak at University of Lynchburg at 12:30 p.m.
 Saturday, November 11, in Hall Campus Center Memorial Ballroom.

 Senator Kaine, the vice presidential running mate to Hillary Clinton during the 2016 election, will speak to students and the general public.

-Lynchburg College President Dr. Kenneth R. Garren invited Senator Kaine after Carter Elliott, president of the Lynchburg College Democrats student organization, worked with the senator’s staff members to identify a potential date.
+University of Lynchburg President Dr. Kenneth R. Garren invited Senator Kaine after Carter Elliott, president of the University of Lynchburg Democrats student organization, worked with the senator’s staff members to identify a potential date.

-“Opportunities like this are riveting for the student body of Lynchburg College and serve as a great learning experience,” said Elliott.
+“Opportunities like this are riveting for the student body of University of Lynchburg and serve as a great learning experience,” said Elliott.
 “I’m excited that we can offer people the opportunity to meet and hear from a public servant like Senator Kaine.”